spiral/docs/framework/bootloaders.md

 Once done you will be able to use declared bindings and factories in your application.

-> Framework bundle caches bootloader bindings so there is no need to load such classes on every request, this means that any modifications in already registred bootloaders has to be decalread to application using console command "app:reload".
-On other bootloading cache provides ability to connect multiple extensions or modules without getting much performance penalty on that.
+> Framework bundle caches bootloader bindings so there is no need to load such classes on every request, this means that any modifications in already registred bootloaders has to be declared to application using console command "app:reload".
+On other hand, bootloading cache provides ability to connect multiple extensions or modules without getting much performance penalty on that.

 ## Booting
-In some cases you might want to excute your code at moment of application bootloading, you can do that by simply declaring specific constant in your bootloader `BOOT` and creating boot method with supported method injection:
+Often you might want to excute your code at moment of application bootloading, you can do that by simply declaring specific constant in your bootloader `BOOT` and creating boot method with supported method injection:

 ```php
 class AppBootloader extends Bootloader